Biography

 Research summary

-Dr. Porter's current aging-related work spans ageism, age-friendly environments and an international project in artificial intelligence and autonomous vehicles.
-She explores other aging related topics including mobility and physical activity.
+Dr. Porter's current aging-related work includes ageism, age-friendly environments, age inclusivity in higher education, mobility and physical activity.

 Highlights

-• Fellow of the Gerontological Society of America
+• Fellow of the Gerontological Society of America, 2018

 • Dr. and Mrs. Ralph Campbell Outreach Award, University of Manitoba